-We, the undersign ned, wish to call in the follo wing decision (see note 1).
+We, the undersigned, wish to call in the following decision (see note 1).

-Decision taken by (s see note 2):
+Decision taken by (see note 2):

-Date decision was to
+Date decision was taken:

 Report Title:

-Decision (see note 3 9):
+Decision (see note 3):

-Reason for Call I ln:
+Reason for Call In:

-(see note 5) a meet ting of the most appropriate Council's approved 'call-in' post of your receipt of this notice.
+We (see note 4) request that according to the Council's approved 'call-in' procedure rules (see note 5) a meeting of the most appropriate Overview and Scrutiny Committee be held within 5 working days (see note 6) of the date of your receipt of this notice.

-(print) •
+1 (print) (signature)

 2 (print) (signature)

 3 (print) (signature)

 4 (print) (signature)

 5 (print) (signature)

 Dated: